Sey56/paracore-help/docs/getting-started/downloads.md

 ### 3. VSCode Extension (Optional)

-This extension is for developers who prefer to write and execute C# scripts directly from Visual Studio Code, bypassing the Paracore application's script management features.
+This extension is for developers who prefer to write and execute C# scripts directly from Visual Studio Code, bypassing the rap-web application's script management features.
 It also requires the Paracore Addin to be installed in Revit.

 *   **File:** `corescript-0.0.1.vsix`
 *   **Download:** [VSCode Extension](https://github.com/Sey56/Paracore-Scripts/releases)